shows "Nette Application" panel in Tracy BlueScreen?

 debugger: ... # (bool) defaults to true

-# will error-presenter be called on error?
+# will the error-presenter be called on error?

-catchExceptions: ... # (bool) defaults to true in production mode
+catchExceptions: ... # (bool) defaults to true

-# name of error-presenter
+# name of the error-presenter

-errorPresenter: Error # (string) defaults to 'Nette:Error'
+errorPresenter: Error # (string|array) defaults to 'Nette:Error'

-# has effect only in developer mode
+# effective only in development mode

 silentLinks: ... # (bool) defaults to false